liyasthomas/lvr/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live system.

 ## Built With

+* **three.js** - For being a great library to do 3d on the web.
+* **ARToolKit**! - Years of development and experiences on doing augmented reality.
+* **emscripten and asm.js** - Thus we could compile ARToolKit c into JavaScript.
+* **Chromium** - Thanks for being so fast!
-* HTML - The web framework used
+* HTML - For the web framework.
-* CSS - Styling management
+* CSS - For styling components.
-* PHP - Used to generate SQL Feeds

 ## Contributing